 The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
 The sickest POWs were sent there to die.
 The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

-It is known that he spent seven of these days sick with pneumonia.
-After he arrived at the camp, he was hospitalized with diphtheria on June 27, 1942.
+In June the first case of diphtheria appeared in the camp and he was hospitalized with diphtheria on June 27, 1942.
+By July it had spread throughout the camp with 130 POWs dying before the Japanese gave the American medical staff medicine to fight it.
 He remained in the hospital until he was discharged on October 10, 1942.
 He was again hospitalized on March 23, 1943, but records do not indicate why or the date he was discharged.
+It is known that he spent seven of these days sick with pneumonia.

 While he was in the hospital, in July 1942, his parents received another message from the War Department.
 The following is an excerpt from the letter.